01.01.25

 Krueger Transit Consulting Awarded $1 Million DOE Grant to Lead Hydrogen Infrastructure and Safety Advancement in New York State

-New York, NY – Krueger Transit Consulting (KTC), a leader in sustainable transportation and hydrogen infrastructure, is thrilled to announce the receipt of a $1 million grant from the U.S. Department of Energy (DOE) as part of the DE-FOA-0003213 funding opportunity.
-The grant supports the Empowering Hydrogen Futures: Advancing Permitting, Safety, and Deployment Strategies for Sustainable Hydrogen Infrastructure project.
-Led by KTC this initiative will focus on addressing critical barriers to hydrogen deployment, improving regulatory frameworks, and advancing hydrogen safety protocols across New York State and will allow the largest transit agency in North America, The Metropolitan Transportation Authority with a fleet of 6,800 buses to expand their hydrogen bus deployments.
+Oakland, California – Krueger Transit Consulting (KTC), a leader in sustainable transportation and hydrogen infrastructure, has been awarded a $1 million grant from the U.S. Department of Energy (DOE) under funding opportunity DE-FOA-0003213.
+The grant supports Empowering Hydrogen Futures: Advancing Permitting, Safety, and Deployment Strategies for Sustainable Hydrogen Infrastructure, a groundbreaking project focused on accelerating hydrogen deployment, streamlining permitting, and enhancing safety across New York State.

 Krueger Transit Consulting